timereshared/project-tpk/README.md

 The purpose of this repository is to collect

-* implementations of TPK, a typical algorithm, in many languages that ran on time-sharing operating systems
+* implementations of TPK, a typical algorithm, in many languages that ran on time-sharing operating systems.
-* compilation runs and listings for those programs, created by running them on emulated systems
+* compilation runs and listings for those programs, created by running them on emulated time-sharing systems.

 ## Why?